What the government’s new model tenancy agreement means for your ‘no pets’ rule.

 Pets in Rentals

 Landlords can legally increase rental prices where they permit pets in rentals.
 However, it is likely that in the case of service dogs this would border discrimination.
 This practice of rent increasing has stemmed from the capping of deposits in 2019, according to David Cox, former chief executive of ARLA Propertymark.
-Dogs Trust, along with National Office of Animal Health (NOAH) and others, are campaigning to remove the obstacles associated with renting with pets, highlighting the benefits of keeping pets for both tenant and landlord.
-Whether this will pave the way to something like the MTA guidance becoming law, with caps being placed on both rent, as well as deposits, will have to be seen.
+The Dogs Trust, along with National Office of Animal Health (NOAH) and others, are campaigning to remove the obstacles associated with renting with pets, highlighting the benefits of keeping pets for both tenant and landlord.
+Whether this will pave the way to something like the model tenancy agreement guidance becoming law, with caps being placed on both rent, as well as deposits, will have to be seen.

 Legislate offers model tenancy contracts which are up to date with both changes in the law and relevant guidelines and notices, giving you, and your tenant(s), confidence that your agreements are enforceable and that you both are protected by its terms.
 Read our tutorial to learn how to create your tenancy agreements in minutes with Legislate.